Steve Cross (comedian)

-Steve Cross is the founder of Bright Club and Science Showoff.
+Steve Cross is an English comedian.
+He is the founder of Bright Club and Science Showoff.

-Cross acts as a master of ceremonies during Science Showoff events.
 He is a past winner of the Joshua Phillips Award for Innovation in Science Engagement.
 In 2007, he was the head curator of the Medicine Man gallery at the Wellcome Collection.
+Since March 2026, he has cohosted the podcast Philosophy Playdate with the philosopher Christabel Cane.